-Tax Treatment: In the opinion of Parker Poe Adams & Bernstein LLP, Bond Counsel, under existing law, (1) assuming compliance by the City with certain requirements of the Internal Revenue Code of 1986, as amended, the portion of the Installment Payments designated and paid as interest with respect to the 2023A Bonds (a) is excludable from gross income for federal income tax purposes, and (b) is not an item of tax preference for purposes of the federal individual alternative minimum tax, and (2) the portion of the Installment Payments designated and paid as interest with respect to the 2023A is exempt from State of North Carolina income taxation.
+In the opinion of Parker Poe Adams & Bernstein LLP, Bond Counsel, under existing law, (1) assuming compliance by the City with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, the portion of the Installment Payments designated and paid as interest with respect to the 2024 Bonds (a) is excludable from gross income for federal income tax purposes, and (b) is not an item of tax preference for purposes of the federal individual alternative minimum tax; provided, however, the portion of the Installment Payments designated and paid as interest with respect to the 2024 Bonds is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Code) for the purpose of computing the alternative minimum tax imposed on corporations for tax years beginning after December 31, 2022, and (2) the portion of the Installment Payments designated and paid as interest with respect to the 2024 Bonds is exempt from State of North Carolina income taxation.
 See "TAX TREATMENT" herein.

-Delivery Date: On or about May 17, 2023.
+Delivery Date: On or about May 15, 2024.